mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 The keyboard's **Ctrl** and **Shift** keys, as well as **holding mouse click**, can be used to ease multiple selections.

 - **Using the Shift key**:
 If you first press `Shift` and select an item of a list, then selecting another item while still holding `Shift` will result in selecting all intermediate items (between those 2 selections) of the list.
+The same principle will apply in de-selection mode.
-As long as the `shift` key is held, the data table is not updated.
+As long as the `ctrl` key is held, the data table is not updated.
 - **Using the Ctrl key**:
 If you first press `Ctrl` and select an item of a list, then selecting another item while still holding `Ctrl` will result in selecting this second item too.
 You can keep on selecting new items as long as `Ctrl` is held.
-As long as the `ctrl` key is held, the data table is updated.
+As long as the `ctrl` key is held, the data table is not updated.
   *Remark*: The combination of `ctrl` and `shift` keys is not possible.

 - **Holding mouse click**: